wazuh/wazuh-packages/README.md

 [![Documentation](https://img.shields.io/badge/docs-view-green.svg)](https://documentation.wazuh.com)
 [![Documentation](https://img.shields.io/badge/web-view-green.svg)](https://wazuh.com)

-:warning: This branch contains only **4.0** SPECs any other version isn't buildable! :warning:

 Wazuh is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity monitoring, policy monitoring, rootkit detection, real-time alerting, active response, vulnerability detector, etc.

 In this repository, you can find the necessary tools to build a Wazuh package for Debian based OS, RPM based OS package, macOS, RPM packages for IBM AIX, the OVA, and the apps for Kibana and Splunk: